Bayesian Neural Networks for Reversible Steganography: Experiments

 \subsection{Experimental Results}

-Figures~\ref{fig:montage_BOSS} and \ref{fig:montage_USCSIPI} visualise the experimental results.
+Figures~\ref{fig:montage_BOSS} and~\ref{fig:montage_USCSIPI} visualise the experimental results.
 The metrics used for measuring the quality of predicted images are peak signal-to-noise ratio (PSNR) and structural similarity (SSIM).
-In general, prediction performance is high for smooth images and low for richly textured images.
-The chequerboard artefacts are observed in the uncertainty maps since a chequered pattern (derived from $4$-connectivity) is used for context-query splitting and the intensities of context pixels in an input image are consistent with those in a corresponding target image.
-The results suggest that the model is capable of eliminating uncertainty about the context pixels.
-It can be seen that uncertainty is concentrated around edges, contours, rare patterns, and textural details.
+In general, predictive performance is high for smooth images and low for richly textured images.
+The chequerboard artefacts are observed in uncertainty maps since a chequered pattern (derived from $4$-connectivity) is used for context-query splitting.
+The intensities of context pixels in an input image are consistent with those in a corresponding target image.
+The results suggest that the model is capable of eliminating uncertainty regarding the context pixels.
+It can be seen that uncertainty is concentrated around edges, contours, rare patterns and textural details.
 Figure~\ref{fig:rmse} depicts uncertainty quantification performance, represented by the root-mean-square error (RMSE) vis-\`{a}-vis the percentage of pixels.
 It illustrates the deviation of predictions as the percentage of pixels increases, where the pixels are selected in ascending order of uncertainty magnitude.
 The upper bound is obtained by selecting pixels in ascending order of residual magnitude, whereas the lower bound is computed by selecting pixels in random order.
-The results verify the validity of uncertainty analysis by comparing it with a baseline of random selection.
-Figure~\ref{fig:rate_dist} evaluates steganographic performance by the capacity-distortion curves.
+The results verify the validity of uncertainty analysis by comparing the uncertainty-aware selection with the random selection.
+A more accurate uncertainty measurement is expected to produce a curve closer to the upper bound.
+Figure~\ref{fig:rate_dist} evaluates steganographic performance with rate-distortion curves.
 Capacity is measured by the embedding rate expressed in bits per pixel (bpp) and distortion is measured by the PSNR expressed in decibels (dB).
-The results show that Bayesian uncertainty analysis leads to a better trade-off between capacity and distortion.
+The results show that an adaptive embedding pathway derived by Bayesian uncertainty analysis leads to a better rate-distortion performance than a random embedding pathway.